ceph/ceph/doc/cephfs/kernel.rst

 approach reads the secret from a file.
 For example::

 	sudo mount -t ceph 192.168.0.1:6789:/ /mnt/mycephfs -o name=admin,secretfile=/etc/ceph/admin.secret

+If a secret is not specified in the options, then the mount helper will attempt to find it in a ceph keyring file.

 If you have more than one filesystem, specify which one to mount using the ``mds_namespace`` option, e.g. ``-o mds_namespace=myfs``.